cclib/cclib/doc/sphinx/data_notes.rst

 -----------

 An array containing the converged SCF energies of the calculation, in eV.
 For an optimisation log file, there will be as many elements in this array as there were optimisation steps.

+If a dispersion correction of any form was used, it is part of the SCF energy and, in the event that it is separable, such as with D3 and similar empirical corrections, it is also available separately under `dispersionenergies`_.

+If any other corrections were present in calculating the SCF energy, in particular perturbative, empirical, or "single-shot" corrections, assume that they are *not* present in ``scfenergies``.
+Corrections included self-consistently, such as from implicit solvation models, should be present.
+Check the parsed result carefully and, when in doubt, ask on the issue tracker.

 **Molpro**: typically prints output about geometry optimisation in a separate logfile.
 So, both that and the initial output need to be passed to the cclib parser.